sayalaruano/100DaysOfMLCode/Notes/NotesDay5.md

 bias term (WO), which refers to the predictions if there is no information, and each of the feature values times their corresponding weights.
 We need to assure that the result is showed on the untransformed scale.

+The entire code of this project is available in [this jupyter notebook](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-02-car-price/02-carprice.ipynb).

 ## 2.6 Linear regression: vector form

 The formula of LR can be synthesized with the dot product between features and weights.
 The feature vector includes the bias term with an x value of one.
 When all the records are included, the LR can be calculated with the dot product between feature matrix and vector of weights, obtaining the y vector of predictions.

+The entire code of this project is available in [this jupyter notebook](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-02-car-price/02-carprice.ipynb).

 ## 2.7 Training linear regression: Normal equation